 Student's t cumulative distribution function

-p = tcdf(x,v) returns Student's t cdf at each value in x using the corresponding degrees of freedom in v. x and v can be vectors, matrices, or multidimensional arrays that all have the same size.
+p = tcdf(x,nu) returns the cumulative distribution function (cdf) of the Student's t distribution at each of the values in x using the corresponding degrees of freedom in nu. x and nu can be vectors, matrices, or multidimensional arrays that all have the same size.
 A scalar input is expanded to a constant array with the same dimensions as the other inputs.

-p = tcdf(x,v,'upper') returns the complement of the Student's t cdf at each value in x, using an algorithm that more accurately computes the extreme upper tail probabilities.
+p = tcdf(x,nu,'upper') returns the complement of the Student's t cdf at each value in x, using an algorithm that more accurately computes the extreme upper tail probabilities.

 p = 1-tcdf(t,n-1) % Probability of larger t-statistic